Professor Layton vs. Phoenix Wright: Ace Attorney: Plot

-Eve reconciles with Cantabella and Espella, who finally recovers from her trauma, and Cantabella concludes the Labyrinthia project and lifts the hypnosis.
-The townspeople decide to stay in Labyrinthia, and Phoenix, Layton, Maya, and Luke all return to the English mainland.
-Afterwards, Phoenix and Maya return to tackling their usual trials in Los Angeles, while Layton and Luke continue their puzzle-solving adventures in London, all four hoping to meet again someday.

 Development

 The game was first hinted at as a crossover between Capcom and Level-5 by Keiji Inafune, who was talking to Japanese business magazine Diamond prior to the Tokyo Game Show 2010, where he mentioned that he had great respect for Akihiro Hino, CEO of Level-5.
 On September 25, 2010, the game was outed on Twitter when Jiro Ishii of Level-5 accidentally tweeted to Jin Fujisawa of Square Enix, "Huh?
 Oh, Gyakuten XX.
 I'm making it, with Mr. Takumi!" in Japanese.
-This led to rampant speculation of a new Ace Attorney game being developed by Level-5, similar to how new Capcom games from established franchises are being developed externally, such as DmC: Devil May Cry being developed by British developer Ninja Theory.
+This led to rampant speculation of a new Ace Attorney game being developed by Level-5, similar to how newer Capcom games from established franchises were being developed externally, such as DmC: Devil May Cry being developed by British developer Ninja Theory.
 The mistake was quickly covered up by Jiro Ishii who tweeted later that day that, "A misunderstanding seems to be spreading, so let me say that I'm currently working only on Time Travelers."

 The game was officially announced at the Level-5 Vision 2010 press conference on October 19, 2010.
 The game was originally an idea of Hino's, and a project that he himself proposed to Capcom, sometime after some initial development work had been completed.
 Jun Suzuki, art director for the Layton series, noted that Hino was a huge fan of the Ace Attorney series and even had challenged Suzuki to "produce something on par with Ace Attorney" while developing the Layton games.
 The idea came as a surprise to Shu Takumi, series creator for the Ace Attorney series.
 Keiji Inafune, head of Capcom's R&D Management Group, was "80 per cent certain" that Takumi would refuse the idea.
 However, according to Inafune, Hino was able to convince Takumi to accept the idea, giving him creative control as the main scenario writer for the project, although Takumi was not in charge of the script.